marionleborgne/cloudbrain/README.md

 ==========

 ##Overview
-- `connectors`: Connectors for openBCI, Muse, Neurosky and Spacebrew sending data to cloudbrain
+- `connectors`: Connectors for openBCI, Muse, Neurosky and [Spacebrew](https://github.com/Spacebrew/spacebrew) sending data to cloudbrain
-- `listeners`: Cloudbrain Listeners to get the live data data for OpenBCI, Muse, Neurosky and Spacebrew
+- `listeners`: Cloudbrain Listeners to get the live data data for OpenBCI, Muse, Neurosky and [Spacebrew](https://github.com/Spacebrew/spacebrew)
 - `api`: Cloudbrain's web API to retrieve the history of data, route live data, or retrieve data aggregated data (see [cloudbrain.rocks](http://cloudbrain.rocks) for the API documentation)
-- `router`: Router to update spacebrew routes (for our [http://www.exploratorium.edu/](Exploratorium) exhibition)
+- `router`: Router to update spacebrew routes (for our [Exploratorium](http://www.exploratorium.edu/) exhibition)
-- `spacebrew`: python websocket wrapper to interface with Spacebrew
+- `spacebrew`: python websocket wrapper to interface with [Spacebrew](https://github.com/Spacebrew/spacebrew)
 - `database` : Cassandra python client

 ##About CloudBrain
-- An instance of CloudBrain is currently running at [http://cloudbrain.rocks](cloudbrain.rocks).
+- An instance of CloudBrain is currently running at [cloudbrain.rocks](http://cloudbrain.rocks).
 This is also where you can find CloudBrain's API documentation.
 - The packages that you want to use are `connectors` and `listeners`.
 Connectors will allow you to send live data to CloudBrain.
 Listeners will allow you to read live data from CloudBrain.
 - Routing of live data is done via SpaceBrew (currently running on the CloudBrain server).
-To visualize how the data is being routed you can go to this [http://spacebrew.github.io/spacebrew/admin/admin.html?server=cloudbrain.rocks](this interface).
+To visualize how the data is being routed you can go to [this interface](http://spacebrew.github.io/spacebrew/admin/admin.html?server=cloudbrain.rocks).

 ##Sending data to CloudBrain
 - Install the [http://www.choosemuse.com/developer-kit/](MuseIO SDK)